Category: Publications

 Early farmers of Anatolia

 A new publication (Kilinç et al. 2016.
-The Demographic Development of the First Farmers in Anatolia) sheds light into the
+The Demographic Development of the First Farmers in Anatolia) sheds light into the demographic history of early farmers in Anatolia.
+The paper appeared in Current Biology.

 -